tatsuya/search-text-tokenizer/README.md

 ## Running test

-To run the test suite first invoke the following command within the repo, installing the development dependencies:
+To run the test suite first invoke the following command in the project directory.

 ```
 $ npm install